Suiren-1.0 Technical Report: A Family of Molecular Foundation Models: Pre-training

 We evaluate pre-training quality primarily with MAE on energy prediction, force prediction, and optimized-trajectory endpoint prediction.
 For investigate pre-training performance, we reproduce several strong baselines on a Qo2mol subset.
 We also include UMA-family results as an external performance anchor and analyze MoE routing statistics.

-\paragraph{Standard Evaluation} We sample a validation subset from Qo2mol containing more than 1M conformers across different molecular scales.
-This subset provides a stable benchmark for monitoring pre-training quality.
-As shown in Table \ref{tab:suiren-PT}, compared with baseline methods, \srb{} achieves highly accurate results on both energy and force prediction.
+\paragraph{Standard Evaluation} We sample validation subsets from Qo2mol containing more than 1M conformers across different molecular scales.
+Suiren-Base and Suiren-Dimer use different subsets.
+As shown in Table \ref{tab:suiren-PT}, \srb{} achieves highly accurate results on both energy and force prediction.
 Optimized-trajectory endpoint structure and endpoint energy are substantially more challenging targets, yet \sr{} still attains strong accuracy.

-\textit{Suiren-0.0} is an internal transitional model trained with less compute and a weakened training recipe.
-Because it uses exactly the same training set as \srb{}, its results directly reflect the gains brought by the improved training strategy and algorithmic refinements in \sr{}.
-EquiformerV2 \citep{liao2023equiformerv2} and eSCN \citep{passaro2023reducing} are strong backbones; due to compute constraints, we train them on a 20M Qo2mol subset.
-Their results further support the effectiveness of the \sr{} training pipeline.
+Note that \textit{Suiren-0.0} is an internal transitional model trained with less parameters and a weakened backbone architecture.
+It uses the same training set and hyperparameters as Suiren-Base (1.0).
+We attribute Suiren-Base's improvements to increased parameters, optimized backbone architecture, and refined training algorithms.
+Additionally, we evaluate the continued pre-training model, \srd{}.

-We also compare Atomic Energy MAE and Force MAE with UMA-family models on the organic benchmark set (OMol).
-Our energy prediction is comparable or better ($0.258$ vs. $>0.33$), while our force prediction shows a much larger improvement ($0.510$ vs. $>2.90$).
-Note that this UMA comparison is intended only to provide a rough performance reference, since the training and evaluation datasets are not identical across methods.

-Finally, we evaluate the continued pre-training model, \srd{}.
 Compared with intra-molecular settings, inter-molecular trajectories are more complex.
 Accordingly, \srd{} is weaker than \srb{} on endpoint structure and endpoint energy prediction, but it still maintains strong performance on energy and force prediction.
+The comparison between Suiren-Base and Suiren-Dimer is indirect, as they used different validation sets.

 \paragraph{Feature Evaluation}

 We monitor MoE routing-weight distributions and observe that they become progressively sparse during training.
 Most mass eventually concentrates on a small subset of experts, while unused experts still retain non-negligible weights.
 For this reason, we do not adopt top-$K$ routing in \srb{}.
 In addition, the two kind of experts in \srb{} receive broadly similar aggregate routing mass, with EST experts being slightly higher on average than standard experts.